Recompose

 Recompose is a public benefit corporation founded by designer and death care advocate Katrina Spade in 2017, building upon her 2014 non-profit organization Urban Death Project.

 Recompose is a Washington state based company offering a death care service to convert human bodies into soil through a process known as natural organic reduction, or human composting.
-The process, which takes about 30 days, is a green alternative to the existing disposal options of cremation and burial.
+The process, which takes about 30 days, is marketed as a green alternative to the existing disposal options of cremation and burial.

-In March 2020, Recompose announced the appointment of new General Manager Kira Franz.
-She comes from more than a year as director of operations at Madrona Venture Labs in Seattle.

 The Recompose Process

 How it Works

 Recompose has a patent pending process where bodies are placed in a vessel with natural materials such as wood chips and alfalfa.
 A fan system is set up to provide air that ensures enough oxygen is getting to the body, and the soft tissue breaks down in about a month, transforming into about two wheelbarrows worth of soil.
 Families of the deceased can keep the soil, use it to plant a tree, or through a partnership with Forterra, Washington's largest land conservation organization, can donate soil to help rehabilitate forest land in Washington State.